Scotchester/jellybeans/_posts/2023-04-07-jell-o-jelly-beans.md

 ## Chewability

 The chewability of these beans is decent.
-The insights are about right,
+The insides are about right,
 but they err a bit on the side of too soft in the shell.

 **3 out of 5 beans**